 How does the work tie to the theme?
 Content is the supreme ruler!
 We will provide a broad, but interesting and resonant brief.
 We need to know how you aim to respond to or meet it – so tell us how you will or think you already do.
-It might not be obvious (it doesn’t have to be), but in order for us to situate your work, draw it in to thematic strands of #LIF2018 and truly collaborate with you, it is important you tell us.
+It might not be obvious (it doesn’t have to be), but in order for us to situate your work, draw it in to thematic strands of any chosen year and truly collaborate with you, it is important you tell us.
 Expect us to be thinking about how we can introduce you to other artists and anchor work together that shares subject matter or offers counter ideas.

-LIF is not just a badging exercise to assist with promotions.
+The Festival is not just a badging exercise to assist with promotions.
 It is a producing festival that commits to taking risk, bringing new content to audiences and dynamising interest in Irish contemporary practice, whilst celebrating tradition.
 We are keen to create narratives that draw people in to your work, so thinking about stories that could be issued in advance of the work – such as photo journals and social media stories – that bring audiences closer and drive conversation about aspects of your work, are really important to us.

 What else can we do with you to generate additional interest?
 Ideas might include: short films, rehearsal diaries, journals, tour essays, photo stories, podcasts and interviews, Q&As following or during your performance or exhibition… We don’t just put things on – we want to drive conversation, tell stories and create interactions with the work.
 How do you help us via the theme or this additional content?

 What kind of technical set up/support will you require?
 Will you be bringing this with you and does it form part of he overall fee?
 If not, what will you need and who do you expect to secure and pay for the services?
 How is it built-in to the overall budget and profit split?